javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/11-currying-partials/article.md

 Why do we usually make a partial function?

-Here our benefit is that we created an independent function with a readable name (`double`, `triple`).
-We can use it and don't write the first argument of every time, cause it's fixed with `bind`.
+The benefit is that we can create an independent function with a readable name (`double`, `triple`).
+We can use it and not provide first argument of every time as it's fixed with `bind`.

-In other cases, partial application is useful when we have a very generic function, and want a less universal variant of it for convenience.
+In other cases, partial application is useful when we have a very generic function and want a less universal variant of it for convenience.

 For instance, we have a function `send(from, to, text)`.
 Then, inside a `user` object we may want to use a partial variant of it: `sendTo(to, text)` that sends from the current user.